gymrek-lab/TRTools/trtools/dumpSTR/README.rst

 Calls which were already nocalls before the dumpSTR run are left unchanged and their FILTER format field is set to NOCALL.

+Caveat: None of these filters are currently applicable to VCFs imputed by Beagle.
+Beagle call-level filters can be :ref:`contributed <Contributing>`.

 AdVNTR call-level filters
 **************************